agritheory/inventory_tools/inventory_tools/docs/workstation_operating_cost.md

 When a new cost period begins, the previous period's end date is set to one day before the new period starts, ensuring complete coverage without gaps.
 The system validates that cost periods for the same account don't overlap, preventing duplicate or conflicting cost entries.

 ## ERNext's Default Manufacturing Costing vs. Workstation Operating Cost
 ERPNext's standard manufacturing process applies labor and overhead through a simplified aggregation model.
 As manufacturing occurs, Job Cards record the time spent at each workstation operation.
-When the Manufacture Stock Entry is created, the system multiplies those recorded hours by the workstation's current rate, calculates a per-unit cost, and capitalizes the total into the finished goods valuation.
+When the system creates a Manufacture Stock Entry, it multiplies those recorded hours by the workstation's current rate, calculates a per-unit cost, and capitalizes the total into the finished goods valuation.
 This approach works well for straightforward operations but creates several limitations for businesses requiring detailed cost analysis or managing cost changes over time.

 The standard model aggregates all operating costs into a single "Expenses Included in Valuation" entry with minimal detail.
 When rates change midway through a production period, there is no mechanism to apply different rates to different manufacturing dates.
 Historical cost data is not explicitly maintained, making it difficult to understand how prior periods were costed or to analyze variances over time.
 Reconciling standard costs to actual expenses becomes challenging because the cost structure lacks sufficient granularity to isolate specific cost types or identify which transactions applied which rates.